The Contour Stick All The Stylish People Are Using (But You'd Never Know)

 Advertisement

 Find someone chic with good taste and a preference for subtly sculpted skin, and they're likely familiar with Westman Atelier.
 Created by A-list makeup artist Gucci Westman, the label was founded with a luxury fashion lens that Westman likens to a "makeup wardrobe."
-Since 2018, the brand has grown in range (and popularity), with blush sticks, lip palettes, potted eyeshadow, and dewy complexion drops, all engineered to create Westman's signature "second-skin" look and feel.
+Since 2018, the brand has grown in range (and popularity), with blush sticks, lip palettes, potted eyeshadow, and dewy complexion drops, all engineered to create Westman's signature 'second-skin' look and feel.

 Of everything in the line, the Face Trace Contour Stick has quietly become the if-you-know-you-know staple — though its results are so effectively natural-looking that it tends to go unsung.

 Let's start with the hype.
-On TikTok, videos mentioning Westman Atelier Face Trace Cream Contour Stick have a cumulative 4 million views.
+On TikTok, videos mentioning Westman Atelier Face Trace Cream Contour Stick have millions of views and counting.
 Bethenny Frankel recently posted a video ranking the best cream bronzers ever, and the Westman Atelier Face Trace Cream Contour Stick was the only stick version mentioned among classic palettes like Tom Ford Shade and Illuminate.
 Beauty content creator Naomi Mizrahi speaks to the "creaminess" of the formula, posting a tutorial claiming that Face Trace is "worth every penny" (and for what it's worth, it's not cheap, at $48 for the full-sized stick).

 @naomimiz You need to try this cream bronzer from @westmanatelier #westmanatelier #creambronzer #bronzerstick #creammakeup #makeup #bronzer #contour #highendmakeup #expensivemakeup ♬ Happy Up Beat (Medium) - TimTaj